-A summary of the responses given to the topics of trips before and during COVID, Safety, equality and inclusion, and accessibility can be found below.
+A summary of the responses given by the UZAs' TPR participants to the topics of trips before and during COVID-19, safety, equality and inclusion, and accessibility can be found in the next page.
 Note that not every participant responded to every question, thus there will be a disparity in the number of responses.